thewca/wca-regulations/wca-regulations-2012.md

     - H1a1) A competitor is not permitted to change the number of puzzles after the beginning of the attempt.
     - H1a2) The organisation team must not disclose the competitor's requested number of puzzles until the beginning of the attempt.
   - H1b) If he is attempting fewer than 6 puzzles, the competitor is allotted a time limit of 10 minutes times the number of puzzles in the attempt, else the time limit is 60 minutes.
     - H1b1) The competitor may signal the end of the attempt at any time.
-If and when the time limit is reached, the judge shall stop the attempt and the attempt shall then be scored; the time limit for the attempt shall count as the original recorded time.
+If and when the time limit is reached, the judge stops the attempt and the attempt is then scored; the time limit for the attempt counts as the original recorded time.
   - H1d) Time penalties for the puzzles of the attempt are cumulative.